Gonzalo Lopez

-Gonzalo Artemio Lopez (February 10, 1976 – June 2, 2022) was an American fugitive, mass murderer, and prison escapee who killed a total of six people in separate murders in 2005 and 2022.
+Gonzalo Artemio Lopez (February 10, 1976 – June 2, 2022) was an American fugitive and mass murderer who killed a total of six people in separate murders in 2005 and 2022.
 In 2005, Lopez kidnapped and murdered a man in Weslaco, Texas.
 He was convicted of capital murder and sentenced to life in prison.
 In May 2022, Lopez received international attention when he escaped from prison custody by assaulting a corrections officer and fleeing from a prison bus.
 He became a wanted fugitive and evaded authorities for three weeks.
 On June 2, Lopez broke into a ranch and murdered five people from the same family, including three children, before stealing weapons and a pickup truck.
 Later that same day, police spotted Lopez and engaged in a shootout with him after a high-speed chase, where he was fatally shot during the exchange of gunfire.

 Criminal history

 Lopez's criminal history dates back to 1994.
 He was convicted of aggravated assault, possession of marijuana, failure to stop and render aid (hit and run), and unauthorized use of a motor vehicle.
 In 1996, he was convicted of all charges and sentenced to eight years in prison.

 On May 11, 2004, Lopez was a passenger in a vehicle that was observed speeding by two Zapata County sheriff's deputies.
 As the police attempted to pull the vehicle over, the driver sped away.
 A high-speed chase followed, involving police officers from both Zapata County and Webb County.
 During the chase, shots were fired at the police by both the driver and Lopez.
 The vehicle later stopped and both men fled on foot.
 The driver was captured the following day and was sentenced to sixty years in prison for attempted capital murder of a police officer.
 Lopez, however, remained at large.